chibeepatag/simple-pos/readme.md

 2. What is Test Driven Development an approach to software development where you write tests first, then use those tests to drive the design and development of your software application.

 	Unit tests check blocks of code to ensure that they all run as expected.

-   Snapshot of TDD
+    Show Snapshot of TDD

    	Why is TDD important?
 Where is it used?
    	Continuous integration - routinely push/commit into the main branch of a repository, and testing the changes, as early and often as possible.
    	Automated tests

 3. The Red Green Refactor Cycle
 	Red - write a test on what you are about to implement (as it it has been implemented)